mydnic/Larablog/readme.md

 # Project Discontinued

-I will no longer actively work on Larablog as there are many Laravel based CMS that are far most advanced that this repo.
+I will no longer actively work on Larablog as there are many Laravel based CMS that are far most advanced than this repo.

 I wanted to work on a theming feature but it required too much change in the laravel default structure.
-I'll leave this repo open and you are most welcome to open issues, I will still work on them if needed.
+I'll leave this repo open and you are most welcomed to open issues, I will still work on them if needed.

 # Larablog